CBD against depression

 - Lack of standardization: Over-the-counter CBD products vary greatly in quality, purity, and dosage.

-Cannabidiol (CBD) and Tetrahydrocannabinol (THC) are two main active compounds of the cannabis plant, which differ in their Mode of action, psychotropic effects, and their therapeutic potential in depression fundamentally differ:
+Cannabidiol (CBD) and Tetrahydrocannabinol (THC) are two main active compounds of the cannabis plant, which differ in their mode of action, psychotropic effects, and their therapeutic potential in depression fundamentally differ:

 |